-Design embankment slopes no steeper than 2 horizontal to 1 vertical, but no steeper than 3 horizontal to 1 vertical if the slope is to be mowed.
+Design embankment slopes no steeper than 2 horizontal to 1 vertical.
 The sum of the horizontal components of the upstream and downstream slopes of the embankment must be 5 or greater.
 Design the farmed slopes to be no steeper than that which is safe to operate farm equipment.
-Construct all cut slopes and farmable slopes in increments of machinery widths but not shorter than 15 feet or steeper than 6:1.